Information-Based Trading: Conclusions

 \section{Conclusions}

 That superior information leads to superior trading need not come as a surprise, for who would have thought otherwise?
-But it is one thing to speculate so in general terms with hands aflutter, and it is another thing to embody the principle in unassailable mathematics underpinned with models explicit.
-Our examples illustrate the variety of venue under which the informed trader will practice his trade, and the professionals will realize that strategy is but of little impact, that knowledge exceeding that of the majority is all.
-When the traded instrument admits a single pay point, as in the case of the defaultable discount bond considered, the advantage taken by the informed trader diminishes as the terminal date is approached, and at the point of reckoning traders of either class are equally knowledgeable.
+But it is one thing to speculate so in general terms with waving hands, and it is another thing to embody the principle in mathematical terms underpinned with explicit models.
+Our examples illustrate the variety of venues under which the informed trader will practice his trade, and the professionals will realize that strategy is but of little impact, that knowledge exceeding that of \begin{greek}o<i pollo'i\end{greek} is what is required.
+When the traded instrument admits a single payout, as in the case of the defaultable discount bond considered, the advantage taken by the informed trader diminishes as the terminal date is approached, and at the point of reckoning traders of either class are equally knowledgeable.
 This is an artefact of the simple structure of the example, and not representative of the situation in general; for in reality the informed trader will have already taken his profit and moved on to the next presented opportunity.
 With coupon bonds and dividend paying stocks, by the time Trader $B$ has caught up with Trader $A$'s knowledge of some coupon or dividend, the intention is already on the next.
 We do regard it significant that the filtration accessed by Trader $B$ is a strict sub-filtration of that of Trader $A$.
-For we assign a value to a trader's strategy and for that we require a pricing kernel, adapted to the filtration of the larger mass of the less-informed represented by Trader $B$.
-The change of measure thus induced allows one to work with risk-neutral pricing for all traders, whose differences in pricing are due to differences in knowledge -- not, in the main, in our scheme, to differences in behavioral characteristics.
+For we assign a value to a trader's strategy and for that we require a pricing kernel adapted to the filtration of the larger mass of the less-informed represented by Trader $B$.
+The change of measure thus induced allows one to work with risk-neutral pricing for all traders, whose differences in pricing are due to differences in knowledge -- not, in the main, in our scheme, to differences in behavioral characteristics or issues of supply and demand.